romainx/back2code/content/post/2020/linux_startup_files.md

 ## Non-login shell

 > When an interactive shell that is not a login shell is started, `bash` reads and executes commands from `~/.bashrc`, if that file exists.
 This may be inhibited by using the `--norc` option.
-The `--rcfile` file option will force `bash` to read and execute commands from file instead of `~/.bashrc`.
+The `--rcfile` file option will force `bash` to read and execute commands from file instead of `~/.bashrc`.[^1]

-> When bash is started non-interactively, to run a shell script, for example, it looks for the variable `BASH_ENV` in the environment, expands its value if it appears there, and uses the expanded value as the name of a file to read and execute.
+> When bash is started non-interactively, to run a shell script, for example, it looks for the variable `BASH_ENV` in the environment, expands its value if it appears there, and uses the expanded value as the name of a file to read and execute.[^1]

 ### Interactive